top of page

 Observation Tower

-Although you will only have the chance to see two geoglyphs (the hand and the tree), you will be closer to the ground and surrounded by desert plains that span more than 75,000 hectares in one of the driest places on Earth.
+While you will only witness two geoglyphs (the hand and the tree), this option brings you closer to the ground, encompassed by vast desert plains spanning over 75,000 hectares in one of the world's driest locations.

 NascaLines2